-This easy butter chicken recipe takes one of my favorite Indian curry dishes and makes it dairy-free and healthy.
+This easy low FODMAP butter chicken recipe takes one of my favorite Indian curry dinner dishes and makes it dairy-free and healthy.

-One of my biggest goals of putting together the recipes for the SIBO Made Simple book was to show you that you can still have your favorite foods from across the globe.
+One of my biggest goals of putting together the recipes for the SIBO Made Simple book was to show you that you can still have your favorite foods from across the globe, including this low FODMAP chicken cacciatore and this Spanish fish stew.
 For me, takeout always feels like an indulgence even if what I’m ordering is not inherently unhealthy.
 And perhaps because I’ve been low FODMAP and gone through so many other oppressive dietary iterations in the last decade, that indulgence was not available to me very often.

 Though I always think of it as an Americanized dish, butter chicken curry originated in India as a happy accident—a way to repurpose leftover tandoori chicken in a rich tomato gravy with cream and butter, which is the rough translation of its first name: murg makhana.
 In the 70’s, it appeared on a menu in New York City with the name “butter chicken.”
 The name and dish, in all its creamy glory, is now one of the most popular Indian delicacies in this country.

 Since I made all the recipes in the book allergy-friendly, in addition to low FODMAP, I replaced the heavy cream with a cup of coconut milk from the thicker half of the can, and the butter with ghee, a clarified butter that doesn’t have any lactose.
 Though it is still a fat, ghee is rich in vitamins and can help the body absorb other vitamins and minerals coming into the plant.
 This is one of the reasons why healthy fats are such a boon to those of us with damaged guts who struggle with reaping the rewards of our vegetables and supplements.